zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 - Anthropic’s Prompt Chaining, on the other hand, involves a predefined sequence of steps (e.g., generating marketing copy, then translating it), which is a workflow, not an autonomous agent.

 #### 2. Level of Autonomy
-- **Diagram**: All four patterns assume a high level of autonomy.
+- **Core**: All four patterns assume a high level of autonomy.
 For instance:
   - In the Reflection Pattern, the AI autonomously evaluates and refines its output.
   - In the MultiAgent Pattern, multiple agents collaborate dynamically without predefined steps.
 - **Anthropic**: Autonomy varies across the patterns: